Zieeio/Scraper/README.md

-# Crawler API
+# Scraper API

-A FastAPI-based web crawler service that accepts POST requests with URLs and returns the content in markdown format.
+A FastAPI-based web scraper service that accepts POST requests with URLs and returns the content in markdown format.

 ## Building the Docker Image